wiktorolszowy/fMRI_temporal_autocorrelation/README.md

    - `print_to_svg_to_pdf.m`

      Function to print a MATLAB figure to '.svg' and then to '.pdf', cropping the 'pdf' (removing margins) and deleting the '.svg' file at the end.
-- `out_err`

-  Folder where output and errors from running 'sbatch' are saved.
-   - ...
 - `parallel_commands`

   Folder where the commands run later using the 'job array' option in 'sbatch' are kept.
 Each command refers to one subject and to an analysis in AFNI, FSL or SPM.
 There are different commands for different high-pass filter approaches.